tungtung233/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This single page app was built with HTML, CSS, JS, jQuery and AJAX on the client-side and Node, Express and MongoDB on the server-side.

+## Final Product

+## Dependencies

+- Express
+- Node.js
+- body-parser
+- chance
+- md5

 ## Getting Started